a14e/inew/README.md

 Additionally `[build-dependencies]` would work

 # Мinimum supported Rust version
-The minimum working version of Rust is `1.56.0`, which is also currently used for running tests in CI
+The library requires a minimum Rust version of `1.56.0` and utilizes this version for executing tests within the CI environment.

 # Example
 Suppose you have a structure and constructor, and we want to make a constructor for it.